 Using the HNS app, you have the option to turn on Router Access Protection and Ad Block.

 RAP will stop anyone from trying to access the local router’s web interface.
 Again, the user has the chance to request access to it, which you can grant or deny using the mobile app.
 I noted, though, it only worked locally.
-I was still able to access my test router remotely, over the Internet, via a Dynamic DNS address.
+I could still access my test router remotely, over the Internet, via a Dynamic DNS address.

-Ad Block, as the name suggests, will supposedly stop all online advertising from getting into the network.
-I tried this out, and it worked quite well, similar to what the Alien router can do.
+As the name suggests, Ad-Block will supposedly stop all online advertising from getting into the network.
+I tried this out, and it worked pretty well, similar to what the Alien router can do.
 Most ads were blocked, but YouTube videos were still able to play some.

 Trend Micro Home Network Security: The nuisance